status-im/nimbus-eth1/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 ### January - ~November 2018

 As an initial goal, we will focus on implementing all components required for interoperability with the Ethereum ecosystem.
-However, before starting the implementation in Nim, the team will reference and understand the existing implementations of Ethereum: [Go Ethereum](https://github.com/ethereum/go-ethereum/), [Pyethereum](https://github.com/ethereum/pyethereum), [Py-EVM](https://github.com/ethereum/py-evm), and [Parity](https://github.com/paritytech/parity).
+However, before starting the implementation in Nim, we will develop an understanding of the existing implementations of Ethereum: [Go Ethereum](https://github.com/ethereum/go-ethereum/), [Pyethereum](https://github.com/ethereum/pyethereum), [Py-EVM](https://github.com/ethereum/py-evm), and [Parity](https://github.com/paritytech/parity).

-We will strive to publish as much of the developed code as possible.
-The code will consist of independently reusable libraries that have the same permissive license as that of Nimbus itself.
-This will include the libraries for the following:
+The code will consist of independently reusable libraries that have the same permissive license as that of Nimbus itself:

 1. [RLP](https://github.com/ethereum/wiki/wiki/RLP) encoding and decoding